 Are any of your debts really old?

 What matters here is when you opened the account, not when you couldn’t pay it.
-If you have any loans, credit cards, store cards and catalogues that were opened before April 2007, then you should ask the current creditor (usually a debt collector) to produce the CCA agreement for the debt, because if they can’t, the debt is unenforceable in court and you can simply stop paying it.
+If you have any loans, credit cards, store cards and catalogues that were opened a long while ago ask the current creditor (usually a debt collector) to produce the CCA agreement for the debt, because if they can’t, the debt is unenforceable in court and you can simply stop paying it.

 Debt Relief Order (DRO)